stennety/mywebsite/_posts/2023-03-08-digitizing-minidv.md

 In subsequent years, before the whole [Firewall interface was scrapped](https://arstechnica.com/gadgets/2017/06/the-rise-and-fall-of-firewire-the-standard-everyone-couldnt-quite-agree-on/#:~:text=The%20decision%2Dmakers%20in%20the,be%20first%20to%20push%20it.), Firewire 800 was introduced as the successor to 400.
 Luckily, it's backwards-compatible with 400.
-So I'd need to convert from Firewire 400 to 800 to Thunderbolt 2.
+So I realized I'd need to convert from Firewire 400 to 800 to Thunderbolt 2.

-So, essentially, I needed:
+The cables and adapters I went with:
 * Firewire 400 4-pin to 6-pin cable
 * Firewire 400 to 800 adapter
 * Firewire 800 to Thunderbolt 2 adapter